 - Molasses sucrose

 Water has a lot to offer.
-It flushes toxins out of your system, hydrates your skin, gives you more energy, ensures proper functioning at the cellular level, etc.
+It flushes toxins out of your system, hydrates your skin, gives you more energy, and ensures proper functioning at the cellular level.

-In fact, at times, thirst could be mistakenly confused with hunger, and often all it takes is drinking a glass of water to squash the cravings.
+Thirst is frequently confused with hunger.
+Some times all it takes is drinking a glass of water to squash cravings.

-For some people (including yours truly), this eliminates 80 percent of all cravings—which is a good thing if you ask me.
+For some people (including yours truly), drinking water eliminates 80 percent of cravings.
+That’s a good thing if you ask me.

 Further, keep tabs on your pee color.
-If it’s dark, you need more fluids.
-And if you feel thirsty, you’re already dehydrated.
+If it’s dark it means that you need more fluids.
+Remember, once you feel thirsty, you’re already dehydrated.
 Then it’s too late, isn’t it?

-Research shows that a higher protein intake helps maintain consistent blood sugar—essential for avoiding cravings.
+Research says that a higher protein intake helps maintain consistent blood sugar, which is essential for avoiding cravings.

 Go for healthy protein sources, such as: